 Your child’s teacher will develop an individual learning plan for them and this will be discussed with you at an arranged meeting.

-Mrs Hood is the Special Educational Needs and Disability Co-ordinator and she will be available to meet with you at parents’ evening to talk about how we can work with you and your child.
+Mrs Ridgway is the Special Educational Needs and Disability Co-ordinator and she will be available to meet with you at parents’ evening to talk about how we can work with you and your child.

 Below are some links that you might find useful when you’re looking for support for your child with SEND.
 Whilst they have a lot of useful information, please remember that they link to external organisations and we cannot be responsible for their content.